Hesperian Health Guides

 If the womb gets soft, rub it until it is firm.
 Show the woman's family how they can rub the womb when you are not there.
 Ask the mother to breastfeed more often, and watch for too much bleeding.

-Also, feel the womb to be sure it is going down to its normal size.
-Just after birth, the womb is about halfway between the pubic bone and the bellybutton.
-The next day, it grows to the height of the bellybutton, and should shrink every day after that.
+Also, feel the womb to be sure it is getting smaller.
+Just after birth, the top of the womb is about halfway between the pubic bone and the bellybutton.
+The next day, it is at the height of the bellybutton, and should be a bit lower every day after that.

 The mother's bleeding